ohscar/rmalloc/doc/paper/conclusion.rst

 Steve: Limitations
 ~~~~~~~~~~~~~~~~~~~~~~~
 As noted in the discussion, the only mechanism for retrieving data from the system for the tested allocators is using ``sbrk()``.
+Moreover, there are no hand-tuned reference applications, where optimal locking/unlocking is manually inserted.
+This
+was not done because of time constraints, but would be interesting to do in the future to establish a baseline to which
+other allocators could be compared.

 Steve: Future Work
 ~~~~~~~~~~~~~~~~~~~~~